UPDATED FOR 2023!!!

 - For a fur in good to excellent condition, identify your best fur resale or regift option, as follows.

-- If you are in a remote or rural area, and you don’t want to ship your coat for consideration by a resale furrier, post the fur on eBay or Etsy with a detailed listing, including measurements (bust, waist, full length, sleeve length) and multiple photographs.
+- If you are in a remote or rural area, or fur is not popular in your area, and you don’t want to ship your coat for consideration by a resale furrier, post the fur on eBay or Etsy with a detailed listing, including measurements (bust, waist, full length, sleeve length) and multiple photographs.

 How Much Are Vintage Furs Worth?